RomainC123/customer-churn/README.md

 - `MonthlyCharges`: the amount charged to the customer monthly
 - `TotalCharges`: the total amount the customer paid

-And the Target:
+And the target:
 - `Churn`: whether the customer left or not (Yes, No)

 ## Files

-Source code availiable here : https://github.com/RomainC123/Eye-Tracking/blob/master/src/main.ipynb
+Source code availiable here : https://github.com/RomainC123/Customer-Churn/blob/master/src/main.ipynb